casu-dev/pokemon-run/README.md

 - [x] Add more precise descriptions to the game
 - [x] Fix Rayquaza bug
 - [x] reset_moves considers Stab bonus, phy/special attack stat and type coverage
+- [x] First and last event shouldn't be "useless" events.
+This means the first event of f1 mustn't be Egg-move Tutor or Tm shop (maybe also ban the mart?).
+And the last event on F4 mustn't be the wishing well event.